ulno/ShaderTeaching/README.md

 # ShaderTeaching
 Some glue code for supporting teaching of shaders

-So far this complements some projects with https://thebookofshaders.com It allows quick local editign of shaders as there are currently some troubles with running http://editor.thebookofshaders.com/.
+So far, this complements some projects with https://thebookofshaders.com It allows quick local editing of shaders as there are currently some troubles with running http://editor.thebookofshaders.com/.

 Clone this repository with (don't forget the ``--recursive`` for teh submodule):
 ```